wp-plugins/social-locker/readme.txt

 The plugin is packaged with the following features:

 * **3 social buttons**.
 Facebook Like, Twitter Tweet, Google +1.
-More social buttons are available in the premium version.
+More social buttons are available in the <a href="http://codecanyon.net/item/social-locker-for-wordpress/3667715?ref=OnePress&utm_source=wordpress.org&utm_medium=link&utm_campaign=link">premium version</a>.

 * **Any URL to be liked/tweeted/+1ed**.
-You can set any URL that will be used to share for social buttons.
+You can set any URL that will be used to share for your social buttons.

-* **Built-in advanced analytics** Easily identify which lockers on which pages are out-performing others, how to optimize your lockers and what you could do differently to improve your results.
+* **Built-in Advanced Analytics.** Easily identify which lockers on which pages are out-performing others, how to optimize your lockers and what you could do differently to improve your results.

-* **Attention-grabbing styles & effects.** The plugin comes with a set of impressive, polished styles which create interest and attract attention.
+* **Attention-Grabbing Styles & Effects.** The plugin comes with a set of impressive, polished styles which create interest and attract attention.
 They are nicely animated and don’t look obtrusive.

-* **SEO friendly.** Your locked content is still visible for search bots for better SEO by default.
+* **SEO Friendly.** Your locked content is still visible for search bots for better SEO by default.
 Of course you can turn off this feature.

 * **4 Types of Locks.** Lock any content manually via shortcodes or setup batch lock via one of 3 powerful modes (“Skip & Lock”, “More Tag”, “CSS Selector”).